maevadevs/Whats-In-The-News/readme.md

 <img src="images/screenshot2.png">

-In this project, I analyze textual data contained within News Articles and build a Data Science application that would allow us to dissect those articles.
-Then, with some NLP-based Machine Learning methods, I make predictions on classifying News Articles and generate short-summaries of those articles.
+In this project, I used textual data contained within News Articles and used a Data Science approach to dissect those articles.
+Then, with some NLP-based Machine Learning methods, I built a Machine Learning-based Web application that allows a end-user to make predictions on classifying textual contents of articles and generate short summaries of those articles.

 <img src="images/screenshot1.png">